louismullie/temp-data/markdown_final/a41ac870-d1d4-5e91-f01c-5d5fdcdafcba.md

 The total daily dose, potency and specific characteristics of the opioid the patient has been taking previously;
 The relative potency estimate used to calculate the equivalent oxymorphone dose needed;
-The patient’s degree of opioid tolerance;
+The patient's degree of opioid tolerance;
 The age, general condition, and medical status of the patient;
 Concurrent non-opioid analgesics and other medications;
 The type and severity of the patient's pain;